kloia/terraform-instances/README.md

 ||

 ## Contribution
 You can fork the repository and contrib repo via pull-requests .
-Never hesitate :smile:
+Never hesitate :smiley: